- Several states deemed abortion procedures non-essential or ordered that they must cease during the pandemic.

 “It is up to each facility and healthcare provider to determine whether a procedure is elective or non-elective,” Sharlot said.

 Ohio Gov. Mike DeWine announced March 17 that the Ohio Department of Health would postpone elective surgeries and procedures that use PPE.
 The order went into effect March 18.

 Following the order, Ohio Attorney General Dave Yost sent Friday letters to the Women’s Med Center in Dayton and Planned Parenthood of Southwest Ohio’s Cincinnati Surgery Center ordering the abortion clinics to stop providing any services that require personal protective equipment, Ohio attorney general spokeswoman Bethany McCorkle told the DCNF on Saturday.

-Preterm employee Fiona Thomas confirmed to the DCNF on Monday morning that the Cleveland clinic would not stop performing abortions, despite a Wednesday order from the ODH and a Friday letter from Attorney General Dave Yost.
+Preterm employee Fiona Thomas confirmed to the DCNF that the Cleveland clinic would not stop performing abortions, despite a order from the ODH and a letter from Attorney General Dave Yost.